wjgibson/limitless-automation-possibilities/Documentation/Development.md

 - Run the image by command line with `docker run -d -p 3001:3001 --name node-app2 lapapi`

 ## Linting
 - Use the command `npm install --save-dev lint-staged` to allow for linting of staged commits.
+TBA
 - Use the command `npm install eslint` to enable the use of the next command.
 - Use the command `npx eslint "src/**" "test/**" "cypress.config.js" "cypress/component/**" "cypress/support/**" --fix` in the main repository to lint all files which should automatically format all small issues.
 This also shows bigger issues that automatically could not be solved.
 - Use the command `npx eslint "API.js" "destructiveCalls.js" "non-destructiveCalls.js" "queryFile.js"  --fix` in the API repository to lint all files which should automatically format all small issues.
 This also shows bigger issues that automatically could not be solved.